 I stuck my hand into the water and in just seconds I was ripping it out because of the bitter cold that was making my fingers hurt.
 I knew after feeling that ice cold water how quickly their bodies must have succumbed to the cold.
 What a sad way to die.

 As we neared the end of the museum, we had the chance to find out what happened to the people on the cards we’d received as we started our journeys.
-My daughter and I survived.
-Her children survived, but the men — my husband’s person and my son’s — they did not survive.
+It was a very humbling experience and I cannot imagine all the families and the terror they experience that fateful night.

 If you’re in the Branson area, put this on your MUST-SEE list!

 You can find more information about the Titanic here.
-If you want to buy your tickets in advance, be sure to check out the awesome ticket combos they have – you can combine Titanic tickets with admission to Jonah or tickets to Ride the Ducks and save some money!
+If you want to buy your tickets in advance, be sure to check out the awesome ticket combos they have – you can combine Titanic tickets with admission to Samson or even with your stay at Stone Castle Hotel and Conference Center.